Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 Table 1: Guidance Documentation

-For more information about Thycotic Secret Server please refer to the Secret Server Documentation provided on Thycotic’s Support Portal at:
+For more information about Thycotic Secret Server please refer to the Secret Server Documentation provided on Thycotic's Support Portal at:

 <https://thycotic.force.com/support/s/secretserver> **UPDATE TO EXTERNAL HOMER**

-*\*While many Common Criteria requirements are automatically set as default through the Secret Server – Government Edition Installer, for ensuring that all of Thycotic’s security best practices are in place, the Security Hardening Configuration Settings Report can be found by navigating to the Reports \|
+*\*While many Common Criteria requirements are automatically set as default through the Secret Server – Government Edition Installer, for ensuring that all of Thycotic's security best practices are in place, the Security Hardening Configuration Settings Report can be found by navigating to the Reports \|
 Security Hardening tab.
 After installing Secret Server, follow the checklist on this page to ensure your environment is as secure as possible:*